cyclonstep/audiobuffer-to-wav/README.md

 By default, exports with 16-bit PCM (format: 1).
 You can specify `opt.float32` instead, which will write format 3 with 32-bit float data.

-You can also put your sampleRate in the [opt] for executing resampling for mono audio.
+You can also put your specified sampleRate in the [opt] to execute the resampling for mono audio.

 ## License